rickboiii/4.1/README.md

 ### Question 1

-**How do automated unit tests affect a programmers ability to conduct testing?**
+**How do automated unit tests affect a programmers ability to conduct testing and should a programmer only use these test?
+Why or why not?**

 YOUR ANSWER HERE

 ### Question 2

-**Can you use only unit tests in testing a program?
-Why or why not?**
+**In the example test, how did do you ensure **

 YOUR ANSWER HERE